-Document updated: October 2017
+Document updated: June 2022

-The pre-printed portion of this form has been drafted by the Arizona Association of REALTORS®.
+The pre-printed portion of this form has been drafted by the Arizona Association of REALTORS[®].
 Any change in the pre-printed language of this form must be made in a prominent manner.
 No representations are made as to the legal validity, adequacy and/or effects of any provision, including tax consequences thereof.
 If you desire legal, tax or other professional advice, please consult your attorney, tax advisor or professional consultant.

-١. Buyer: 2.
+1. Buyer: 2.
 Seller: 3.
 Premises Address: 4.
 Date: 5.
 6. 7.
-8. The following additional terms and conditions are hereby included as a part of the Contract between Seller and Buyer for the above referenced Premises if marked by an "X" and initialed by Buyer and Seller.
+8. 9.
+The following additional terms and conditions are hereby included as a part of the Contract between Seller and Buyer for the above referenced Premises if marked by an "X" and initialed by Buyer and Seller.
 All terms and conditions of the Contract are hereby included herein and delivery of all notices and documentation shall be deemed delivered and received when sent as required by Section 8m of the Contract.
-9. 10.
+In the event of a conflict between the terms and conditions of the Contract and this Additional Clause Addendum, the terms and conditions of this Additional Clause 10.
+Addendum shall prevail.
 11. 12.
 13. 14.
-15. BACK-UP CONTRACT - CONTINGENT UPON CANCELLATION OF PRIOR CONTRACT: Buyer acknowledges that Seller is currently obligated by a prior contract to sell the Premises to another buyer.
+15. 16.
+17. 18.
+19. 20.
+21. BACK-UP CONTRACT - CONTINGENT UPON CANCELLATION OF PRIOR CONTRACT: Buyer acknowledges that Seller is currently obligated by a prior contract to sell the Premises to another buyer.
 This is a backup Contract contingent upon cancellation of the prior contract.
 Seller retains the right to amend, extend, or modify the prior contract.
 Upon cancellation of the prior contract, Seller shall promptly deliver written notice to Buyer.
 Upon Buyer's receipt of written notice of cancellation of the prior contract, Buyer shall open escrow and Buyer shall deposit any required earnest money.
 The date of Seller's written notice to Buyer shall be deemed the date of Contract acceptance for purposes of all applicable Contract time periods.
 Buyer may cancel this backup Contract any time prior to receipt of Seller's notice of cancellation of prior contract.
-17. (BUYER'S AND SELLER'S INITIALS REQUIRED) / BUYER / SELLER SELLER BUYER BUYER SELLER SELLER 18.
-19. 20. □ SIGNATURE OF ABSENT BUYER SPOUSE OR CO-BUYER; Signing Buyer shall within five (5) days or days of acceptance of this Contract obtain the signature of the absent buyer spouse or co-buyer on this Contract or deliver a disclaimer deed to Escrow Company that eliminates the need for the absent signature.
-21. (BUYER'S AND SELLER'S INITIALS REQUIRED) BUYER BUYER SELLER SELLER 22.
-23. 24.
+(BUYER'S AND SELLER'S INITIALS REQUIRED) / / / 22. this Contract or deliver a disclaimer deed to Escrow Company that eliminates the need for the absent signature.
+23. (BUYER'S AND SELLER'S INITIALS REQUIRED) / / / / / / 24.
+25. 26.
 CORPORATE RELOCATION APPROVAL: Seller is in the process of a corporate relocation and this Contract is contingent upon corporate approval.
 Buyer agrees to cooperate with Seller in providing additional disclosures or executing additional addenda required by corporation, provided that Buyer incurs no additional costs or liability.
-25. (BUYER'S AND SELLER'S INITIALS REQUIRED) / / / / / SELLER / 26.
-27. 28.
+27. (BUYER'S AND SELLER'S INITIALS REQUIRED) 28.
 29. NON-REFUNDABLE EARNEST MONEY: Buyer's earnest money shall be non-refundable unless Buyer elects to cancel pursuant to the Due Diligence section of the Contract, the Contract is cancelled pursuant to the Risk of Loss provision or escrow fails to close due to Seller's breach of contract.
-Buyer acknowledges that Buyer's earnest money shall be non-refundable even if the Premise fail to appraise for the sales price or the loan contingency is unfulfilled.
-31. (BUYER'S AND SELLER'S INITIALS REQUIRED) / / / / SELLER BUYER BUYER SELLER SELLER 32.
-33. 34.
-35. WAIVER OF APPRAISAL: Buyer agrees to waive the appraisal contingency pursuant to the Financing section of the Contract.
-In the event that the Premises fail to appraise for at least the sales price, Buyer agrees that Buyer's down payment shall be increased in an amount equal to the difference between the appraised value and the purchase price.
-36. (BUYER'S AND SELLER'S INITIALS REQUIRED) / / / / / / SELLER BUYER BUYER SELLER SELLER
+Buyer acknowledges that Buyer's earnest money shall be non-refundable even if the Premises fail to appraise for the sales price or the loan contingency is unfulfilled, unless prohibited by Federal Law.